pikvm/pikvm/README.md

   - 4x 390 Ohm resistors.
   - 2x 4.7k Ohm resistors.
   - A breadboard and wires.

+  #### A few words about HDMI-USB dongle
+  It's completely supported and Pi-KVM works great with it.
+But it has some disadvantages compared with recommended [HDMI-CSI bridge](https://aliexpress.ru/item/4000102166176.html): USB gives a lot of latency (200ms vs 100ms) and it doesn't support stream compression control (you won't be able to use Pi-KVM in a place with a poor internet connection).
+It also cannot automatically detect screen resolution.
+All this is caused by the hardware limitations of the dongle itself.
+In addition, some users report hardware problems: the dongle may not work in the BIOS or simply stop working after a while.
+It's a black box, and no one knows what's inside it.
+If you have problems with it, it will not be possible to fix them.

 ## Hardware for v0
 * Raspberry Pi 2 or 3.